Marriott Data Breach: How 500 Million People Might Be Affected

 Can My Personal Information From Marriott Hack be Used for Identity Theft?

-Unfortunately, the vast treasure trove of information stolen by cybercriminals during the Marriott hacking incident is more than enough for identity theft.
+Unfortunately, the vast treasure trove of information stolen by cybercriminals during the Marriott breach is more than enough for identity theft.
 Personal details like dates of birth, passport numbers, and other sensitive information most likely made its way to the dark web and were sold for the purpose of identity theft, hacking, or perpetrating ransomware.

 Steps to Protect Yourself against Identity Theft